 An aural study of the melodic, harmonic, and rhythmic patterns found in the traditional music of the 17th and 18th centuries.
 These areas of concern will be studied both in isolated situations and within the framework of music literature.
 This course includes the development of skills in the areas of melodic, harmonic, and rhythmic dictation as well as the ability to vocally sight-read traditional music.
-Prerequisites: MUS 1263 and concurrent enrollment in MUS 1222 is required.
+Prerequisites: MUS 1263 or permission of professor and concurrent enrollment in MUS 1222 is required.
+This class is only offered in the fall semester.